 John Hattie’s groundbreaking book is the result of 15 years’ research synthesizing over 800 meta-analyses relating to influences on student achievement.
-The book uses evidence to construct a model for teaching and learning based on setting challenging learning intentions, sharing success criteria, and understanding which factors make the most impact on student learning.

 Visible Learning for Teachers